Edit

 Example 3 - Testing a resource with properties from a YAML file

 The command tests whether the Example key exists in the current user hive.
-It specifies the path to a YAML file defining the resource instance properties with the path option.
+It specifies the path to a YAML file defining the desired state for the resource instance with the --file option.

 keyPath: HKCU\\Example